If you want to increase your income but don’t have a college degree, you might feel like minimum-wage jobs are your only option.

 Education Requirements: Photographers don’t need a degree.

-Median Salary: ZipRecruiter states that photographers earn $21 per hour on average.
+Median Salary: Indeed states that freelance photographers earn $38.05 per hour on average.

 Tools Required: You need a professional camera and photo editing software like Photoshop Lightroom for this line of work.